seorimpark/MATH517team2-2/README.md

 1) Visualisation and interactive/animated maps
 2) Wildfires over time
 3) Wildfires and the land cover
-4) Wildfires and meteorogical factors
+4) Wildfires and meteorological factors

 ### Possible questions
 ?